oov/CopyURLs/README.md

 # Copy URLs

-Copy URLs is a Chrome extension that makes it easy to copy URLs from tabs.
+Copy URLs is a browser extension that makes it easy to copy URLs from tabs.

 With just one click, you can copy the URL of all open tabs to your clipboard in various formats.